DAIC-tud/docs/content/en/tutorials/container_images/_index.md

-And now, build this image and send it over to *HPC*:
+And now, build this image and send it over to DAIC:

 ```bash
 $ hostname #check this is your machine